arnavsengar/onlinelibrary/README.md

 <b>How to run this project</b>

-1.Create MySQL Database name employee with password and username both root.
+1.Create MySQL Database on port 3333 name employee with password and username both root.

 2.Execute these 2 queries for making table: